komali2/blog/content/posts/a-texas-bootcamp-grads-first-days-at-a-silicon-valley-startup/index.md

 draft: false
 categories: ['programming']
 tags: ['bootcamp','work']
+description: "My experience transitioning from the oil and gas industry in Texas to working at a Silicon Valley tech startup."
 ---

 A month ago, I finished out at Hack Reactor / Makersquare.
 Two days ago, I started working at Electric Imp.